NixOS/nixpkgs/nixos/README.md

 management system Nix.
 More information can be found at https://nixos.org/nixos and in the manual in doc/manual.

+## Testing changes

+You can add new module to your NixOS configuration file (usually it’s `/etc/nixos/configuration.nix`).
+And do `sudo nixos-rebuild test -I nixpkgs=<path to your local nixpkgs folder> --fast`.

 ## (Reviewing contributions)

 ### Module updates {#reviewing-contributions-module-updates}